-India is my favourite country in the world.
-Around every corner there is something new, every moment a new surprise, every day a new story.
-India surprises you, it amazes you, it also may scare you, but most of all, it leaves you craving for more and has the power to make you fall in love again and again.
+India is one of my favourite countries in the world.
+Around every corner there is something new, every moment a new surprise, every day a notepad of new stories.
+India surprises you, it amazes you, but most of all, it leaves you craving to travel there again and again.

 I stepped foot in India for the first time in February 2014.
-I arrived and instantly thought why have I come here?
-I was scared, I couldn’t handle the new smells, the heat, the constant stares and most of all the constant traffic and the hassling.
+I arrived and instantly felt wary because everything was so different, there were so many new smells, the heat of the sun was so strong, the constant stares were so intense, and the traffic just so loud.

 I have been asked lots of questions about India over the last few years, so I’ve put together a BIG list of essential things I believe all first time travellers to India should know before they visit.
 Here’s my Ultimate Guide to Backpacking in India!